All Episodes

 If magnetism didn't exist, life would not exist because it's in all of your cells.

-I haven't read into that, the actual description of the um experiment, uh, but they've conceptually come up to the point where they're able to determine the deviation between the uh I don't know if this let me get a darker, I'm gonna put it in blue, but uh what I'm gonna draw here is basically this quarrel kind of an effect that is created by what are known as the magnetic lines of force.
+let me get a darker, I'm going to put it in blue, but what I'm going to draw here is basically this quarrel kind of an effect that is created by what are known as the magnetic lines of force.

-And they go around and around like this, and they all run into each other, and it goes dot dot dot on the other side, and it comes back into the other aspect of the dielectric plane, which is that part of it that eats up the magnetism released.
+And they go around and around like this, and they all run into each other, and it goes dot, dot, dot, on the other side, and it comes back into the other aspect of the dielectric plane, which is that part of it that eats up the magnetism released.

 So there's sort of a gap.

-I don't really uh uh agree with it.
+I don't really agree with it.

 Now we know that there's both mono and multipolar magnets.

-That would you'd be able to sit here, nullify the gravity from the handle of the ray gun down to the planet by a use of a magnetic uh force line that does that, and then aim another magnetic force line over there.
+That would you'd be able to sit here, nullify the gravity from the handle of the ray gun down to the planet by a use of a magnetic force line that does that, and then aim another magnetic force line over there.

-Um so, but this is a few years out.
+So, but this is a few years out.

-So everything in Boscovich is numbered.
+Okay, so everything in Boscovich is numbered.

 Every article, every paragraph is numbered.

-Uh I'll I'll go and look.
+I'll go and look.

 It's like in the 17, 1600s.

-Um it escaped me at the moment.
+It escapes me at the moment.

-Uh the first two parts are set up for part number three.
+The first two parts are set up for part number three.

-Atoms took us so far, boink, that's it.
+Atoms took us so far.

-They also, the atom atomist theory never invented anything until Tesla came along with the and used his knowledge of the ether to craft all of the underlying electric electrical elements that the atomists took over and said, Oh, we know it all now, we're gonna go off and run it and do it.
+They also, the atomist theory, never invented anything until Tesla came along and used his knowledge of the ether to craft all of the underlying electrical elements that the atomists took over and said, oh, we know it all now.

-We're here, we're here in sci-fi world, uh, the whole planet, everybody's um involved in sci-fi world.
+We're here, as I said earlier, we're here, we're here in sci-fi world, the whole planet, everybody's involved in sci-fi world.

 He called it year zero.

-We discussed some of the things that would happen and whether or not humanity would survive it, still to be determined, we don't know yet, but that'll always be the case.
+We discussed some of the things that would happen and whether or not humanity would survive it, still to be determined.

-Uh anyway, so we're now in year one.
+Anyway, so we're now in year one.

 We've passed year zero, 2020, and now we're in year one of sci-fi world.

-This is also true of uh Taoists and yogic people and and stoics, right, because there is the acknowledgement of cycles, the null state, the the place that is not there, and uh the triality, the triune nature that is implied by that.
+Because there is the acknowledgement of cycles, the null state, the place that is not there, and the triality, the triune nature that is implied by that.

-Because most people don't think about it, but all right, so you have a thing, and then you have everything that is not that thing.
+But, all right, so you have a thing, and then you have everything that is not that thing.

-So here is nothing.
+Okay, so here is nothing.

 We'll just pretend there's nothing there.